 Gaming Piece, 1 of 7

 Senet (“the passing”) was one of the most popular and enduring board games in ancient Egypt.
 Players moved their gaming pieces along a rectangular board of thirty squares arranged in three parallel rows.
-Although the seven “pawns” displayed here may have formed a set, they could have been assembled from several sources.
+Although this blue-glazed faience board resembles the traditional senet playing surface, it has only twenty-one squares.
+Perhaps it was intended as a funerary offering that merely represented a senet board.
+Although the board and seven “pawns” displayed here may have formed a set, they could have been assembled from several sources.

 ca. 1938-1700 B.C.E.

-- Dynasty: XII Dynasty-early XIII Dynasty
+XII Dynasty-early XIII Dynasty

 Charles Edwin Wilbour Fund